 The dataset contains one set of content analytical variables (per101-706).
-All of these variables indicate the share of quasi-sentences in the respective category calculated as a fraction of the overall number of allocated codes per document.

-- The three digit variables (per101-per706): are the main categories of the coding scheme. - The four digit variables with underscore (per103_1-703_2): are new categories introduced with version 5 of the coding instructions.
+All of these variables indicate the share of quasi-sentences in the respective category calculated as a fraction of the overall number of allocated codes per document. • The three digit variables (per101-per706): are the main categories of the coding scheme. • The four digit variables with underscore (per103_1-703_2): are new categories introduced with version 5 of the coding instruc- tions.
 The first three digits indicate the main category to which they are related.
 The new coding instructions foresee that these new categories are used instead of the respective main categories.
 The Manifest Project Dataset: South America only contains data coded on the basis of version 5.
 Therefore, we do not report the main categories in this dataset for the categories that have been replaced by the new categories.
 Instead we report the share for each of the new categories replacing the main category.

-For more information on the different version of the coding instructions and coding schemes, please consult our website where one can find all versions of the coding instructions and a document that highlights the most important changes.
+For more information on the different version of the coding instructions and coding schemes, please consult our website where one can find all versions of the coding instructions and a document that highlights the most important changes. peruncod Percentage of (quasi-)sentences coded as 000 (No meaningful category applies). · Categories Data Entries per101 - per706 Percentages of seventy-six categories grouped into seven major pol- icy areas.
+Because of the different length of documents, the number of (quasi-)sentences in each category is standardised taking the total number of (quasi-) sentences in the respective documents as a base.
+In the data set each of these categories is a variable that represents the percentage.
+Domain 1: Externa l Relations per101 Foreign Special Relationships: Positive Favourable mentions of particular countries with which the manifesto country has a special relationship; the need for co-operation with and/or aid to such countries. per102 Foreign Special Relationships: Negative Negative mentions of particular countries with which the manifesto country has a special relationship.